 - Dated UI: It’s a legacy product, and it shows.
 The user experience could be more modern.

 - Not ideal for all verticals: You’ll get excellent tools for financial products and institutions.
-Online stores or iGaming companies, among others, should probably look elsewhere.
+Online stores and iGaming companies, among others, should probably look elsewhere.

 - It’s only available upon request.

-The iGaming world is so unique that it requires very specific tools to investigate fraudsters.
-That may include poker chip dumping, collusive play, and of course detecting bots and multi-accounting users.
+The iGaming world is so unique that it requires very specific tools to investigate its fraudulent schemes, which include poker chip dumping, collusive play, and of course bots and multi-accounting users.

 The good news is that TruValidate, formerly known as iovation and TransUnion, has decades of experience providing anti-fraud tools for iGaming companies such as online casinos and poker rooms.